 Turkey is a vast country and full of surprises.
 The west of Turkey is the most popular for tourists as it enjoys some great beaches but also the city of Istanbul.

-Where the Aegean becomes the Mediterranean there is Marmaris, Fethiye, Dalyan, Patara and then as you go east you have pretty Kalkan and then sprawling resort of Antalya.
+Where the Aegean becomes the Mediterranean there is Marmaris, Fethiye, Dalyan, and Patara and then as you go east you have pretty Kalkan and then the sprawling resort of Antalya.

-Inland in South Central Anatolia there is the iconic landscape of Cappadocia which is an Instagrams dream for the hot air ballooning that takes place.
-Ankara, Turkey’s capital has a western flavours whereas the the Euphrates and Tigris basin have a real Middle Eastern flavour.
+Inland in South Central Anatolia there is the iconic landscape of Cappadocia which is an Instagram’s dream for the hot air ballooning that takes place.
+Ankara, Turkey’s capital has a western flavour whereas the Euphrates and Tigris basins have a real Middle Eastern flavour.

 Turkey’s train network is a little difficult to fathom when making advanced plans so best to arrange on the hoof so to speak.
 Prices are reasonable and the network reasonable however the schedules are best left till near the date as they are subject to change.

-Buses are popular in Turkey as especially the overnight long distance trips which are well priced.
+Buses are popular in Turkey, especially the overnight long-distance trips which are well-priced.

 A Dolmuş refers to a car or small van that runs along set routes, picking passengers up and dropping them off along the way.
 Becoming less common in the country and are normally

-City buses, which usually accept only pre-purchased tickets available from kiosks near the main terminals.
-Some cities like Istanbul and Antalya have pre loaded cards you can purchase.
+City buses, usually accept only pre-purchased tickets available from kiosks near the main terminals.
+Some cities like Istanbul and Antalya have pre-loaded cards you can purchase.